 During these tough economic times, the AIA Leadership Academy and tax-intelligent planning for clients can give architectural firms a competitive edge.
 AIA partner Engineered Tax Services explains.

 In the wake of the pandemic, these are challenging times for architectural firms, particularly regarding the field of commercial real estate.
 But there are tools you can access to give your firm the competitive edge it needs to triumph in today’s marketplace.
 One such tool is the AIA Leadership Academy: A Leadership and Business Development Program for Architects.

 The Leadership Academy

 Consider taking advantage of AIA’s new flagship leadership development program, the AIA Leadership Academy, developed in partnership with The Growth Partnership (TGP), an executive coaching and advisory firm that’s a subsidiary of Engineered Tax Services, an AIA Innovation Partner.

-This three-year program is designed for architects who are ready to advance their firms by learning critical business and leadership skills to grow their business, lead change and innovation, empower and engage people, and create immediate impact.
+This three-year program is designed for architects and architectural firms who are ready to advance their firms by learning critical business and leadership skills to grow their business, lead change and innovation, empower and engage people, and create immediate impact.